hack-technicolor/hack-technicolor/docs/Resources.md

 ## Decrypting Firmware

-See [secr](https://github.com/mswhirl/secr) for details (original code from [here](https://github.com/pedro-n-rocha/secr)).
-Follow instructions with OSCK from [here](https://github.com/kevdagoat/hack-technicolor/tree/master/osck).
-If you cannot find your OSCK and you already rooted your device extract from it, share it, then use it to decrypt firmware.
-This procedure is safe (no files are overwritten on the modem).
+Firmware is easily decrypted using [Decrypt_RBI_Firmware_Utility](https://github.com/Ansuel/Decrypt_RBI_Firmware_Utility/releases) on any platform (Java Required).
+If you cannot find your OSCK and your device is rooted then extract it - see [secr](https://github.com/mswhirl/secr) for details.
+The process is safe (no files are overwritten on the device).
+Please [share your OSCK](https://github.com/Ansuel/Decrypt_RBI_Firmware_Utility/issues/new) and use it to decrypt firmware.

-See [Ansuel's Tool](https://github.com/Ansuel/Decrypt_RBI_Firmware_Utility/releases) for easy decryption of firmware on any platform.
-(Java Required)

 ## The Boot Process